sadnessOjisan/blog.ojisan.io/src/contents/20200817-fish-export-set/index.md

                     set -l colonized_path (string replace -- "$$v[1]" (string join ":" -- $$v[1]) $v[2])
                     set -gx $v[1] (string split ":" -- $colonized_path)
                 else
-                    # status is 1 from the contains check, and `set` does not change the status on success: reset it.
                     true
                     set -gx $v[1] $v[2]
                 end